 Monaco, San Marino and Vatican City aren’t technically in the Schengen Area; however they operate under the Schengen Area 90-day rule.
 Meaning any day spent in these areas counts as a day towards your 90 days.

 Andorra, however, is a different story.
-If you can obtain an exit stamp at either the Spanish or French border, your Schengen visa’s 90-day clock technically stops.
-But you NEED the stamp — otherwise, it will not count.
+If you can get an exit stamp at the Spanish or French border, your Schengen 90-day clock technically pauses.
+But you must get the stamp — without it, your days keep counting.

 What Does This Mean for Countries not in the Schengen Area